 Project Elements Include:

-- Three enhanced pedestrian signals — Rectangular Rapid Flash Beacon or RRFBs — will be installed to alert drivers that pedestrians are crossing.
+- Three enhanced pedestrian signals (Rectangular Rapid Flash Beacons, “RRFBs”) will be installed on Powell Blvd. at SE 24th, 31st and 34th to alert drivers of pedestrians crossing.

 - Safer crossings for bicyclists and pedestrians will include high visibility striping and center islands.